ethereum/remix-ide/docs/remix_as_code_viewer.md

 and reload.
 It will fetch the contracts verified on Etherscan.

-Contracts verified on Ethereum mainnnet and on other test networks (Ropsten, Rinkeby, Kovan & Goerli) will be loaded in respective directories under `etherscan-code-sample` workspace.
+Contracts verified on Ethereum mainnet and on other test networks (Ropsten, Rinkeby, Kovan & Goerli) will be loaded in respective directories under `etherscan-code-sample` workspace.

 ![](images/a-code-viewer-etherscan.png)